s1m0000n/nlp-hs/README.md

 The motivation here is extending beyond the typical tokenization scope, enabling customization with still decent performance.

 - "Typed tokenizer" - the one distinguising text, numbers, dates etc.
-- Built-in optional parsing for punctuation, spaces, integral, floating point scalars
+- Built-in optional parsing for punctuation, spaces, integral, floating point scalars, money (& more stuff comming soon)
-- Cleanup & fixes, such as detecting hyphens & safe word merging
+- Cleanup & fixes, such as detecting hyphens & safe word merging, spaces merging
 - Extracted spans, pointing to a slice in source text
 - Properties system which lets us propagate tags through the whole pipeline

 ##### Performance estimations

-~ 2-3 times slower than the fast one with current optimizations in `package.yaml` and default configuration Some ablation experiments have shown that the most important is agressive inlining.
+~ 3 times slower than the fast one with current optimizations in `package.yaml` and default configuration Some ablation experiments have shown that the most important is agressive inlining.

 ### Bag of Words (& derived models)